Have you checked your lemons, melons or mangos?

 Lovely I know, but I have no time to blush when I’m here to inform!

-I called up my local doctors practice and asked for an appointment to discuss a concern I had with one of my breasts.
-I was told that as no female doctors were in and that there wasn’t a chaperone available, that I’d have to wait for the duty doctor to call me the following day and book me in, to see a lady.
+I called my local doctors practice and asked for an appointment.
+I wanted to discuss a concern I had with one of my breasts.
+They told me that they had no female doctors and that there wasn’t a chaperone available.
+I’d have to wait for the duty doctor to call me the following day and book me in, to see a lady.
 I said that as I was so concerned, I didn’t mind who I discussed my worries with but that I’d prefer to be checked over by a female when I came to practice.

-She asked me what my concerns where and tried to make me feel comfortable before instructing me to remove my upper layers and lye down on the examination table to be checked over.
-She checked my nipples, breast, armpits and even commented on how my glands felt perfectly normal.
+She asked me what my concerns were and tried to make me feel comfortable.
+She instructed me to remove my upper layers and lye down on the examination table to be checked over.
+The doctor checked my nipples, breast, armpits and even commented on how my glands felt perfectly normal.

-The changes that I had been so worried about, was slight scar tissue, all caused by to me trying to breast feed and pump for almost two months with no supply.
+The changes that I had been so worried about, were areas of slight scar tissue.
+The scarring was caused by to me trying to breast feed and pump for almost two months with no supply.
 She told me that this was nothing to worry about but well worth getting checked out.

 I am so relived that my scare was down to nothing more sinister and felt pleased that I had finally been brave enough to seek some help and advice for my worries.